HeavyMedl/lists/README.md

 ------
 **Description**: Retreive the first element of an Array of Variables or a String.

-**Signature Definition**: Give arg 1 an Array of Variables or a String; Get a Variable.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
+Get a Variable.

 **Example Usage**: